stat20/stat20/1-questions-and-data/class-materials/02-taxonomy-of-data/README.md

 #### Concept Acquisition

 1. Data is a collection of measurements of variables made on observation units.
 They can be organized in a data frame.
 1. Variables can be classified as Numerical or Categorical.
-Within categorical, ordinal or nominal.
+Types of numerical variables include continuous, discrete, and count variables.
+Types of categorical variables include ordinal and nominal.

 #### Tool Acquisition